-Figure 22 shows the monthly historical STC prices for the period January 2018 to November 2022.
-During this period the STC prices hovered below the target of \$40, indicating that a surplus of STCs was being generated in the market.
-The forward curve was used, which extends to 2022, to project STC prices and have thereafter assumed the price asymptotes towards \$40 per certificate by 2030.
-While \$40 is in effect a ceiling price, and in the short-term prices may fluctuate beneath that level, it is assumed that prices converge to that level as annual targets are matched to projected levels of uptake.
+Figure 22 shows the monthly historical STC prices for the period January 2018 to November 2023.
+During this period the STC prices hovered below \$40, indicating that a surplus of STCs was being generated in the market.
+While \$40 is in effect a ceiling price, and in the short-term prices may fluctuate beneath that level, it is assumed that prices converge and maintain at that level as annual targets are matched to projected levels of uptake.